A numerical domain decomposition method for solving elliptic equations on manifolds: Introduction

 A global triangulation of a manifold is helpful in numerical computation, since it can provide a global discretization of the target problem.
 We do acknowledge that J.~H.~C.~Whitehead proved (\cite{whitehead}, see also \cite[Theorem~10.6]{munkres}) that every smooth manifold can be globally triangulated in an abstract way.
-However, to the best of our knowledge, in practices, there has been no algorithm to build such a concrete triangulation or a grid over a high dimensional manifold in general.
+However, to the best of our knowledge, in practice, there has been no algorithm to build such a concrete triangulation or a grid over a high-dimensional manifold in general.
 To circumvent this difficulty, in \cite{qin_zhang_zhang} which serves as our major inspiration, Qin--Zhang--Zhang proposed a new idea to numerically solve elliptic PDEs on manifolds by avoiding global triangulations completely.
-Since a $d$-dimensional manifold $M$ has local coordinate charts by definition, $M$ can be decomposed into finitely many subdomains which carry local Cartesian coordinates.
+Since a $d$-dimensional manifold $M$ has local coordinate charts by definition, $M$ can be decomposed into finitely many subdomains that carry local Cartesian coordinates.
 Consequently, an elliptic equation on each subdomain can be transformed to one on a domain in $\mathbb{R}^{d}$.
-We note that on each subdomain this is similar to the approach taken in \cite{bachini2021intrinsic} for surfaces that the PDE is rewritten in a way such as that the metric tensor has been incorporated in the variational form before discretization.
-Nevertheless, in \cite{bachini2021intrinsic}, a global triangulation is still needed.
-Globally, an elliptic problem on $M$ can be assembled to either coupled problems on Euclidean domains, or can be solved directly by Domain Decomposition Methods (DDMs).
+Thus an elliptic problem on $M$ can be assembled to either coupled problems on Euclidean domains, or can be solved directly by Domain Decomposition Methods (DDMs).
 This idea had been numerically verified on the $3$-dimensional unit sphere $S^{3}$ in \cite{qin_zhang_zhang}, where $S^{3}$ is decomposed into two subdomains.
 However, a major drawback of \cite{qin_zhang_zhang} is its lack of flexibility to deal with more general manifolds, whose charts may involve more than two subdomains.